Jessie White Mario

-Jessie White Mario (9 May 1832 in Hampshire, England – 5 March 1906 in Florence, Italy) was an English (and naturalized Italian) writer and philanthropist.
+Jessie White Mario (9 May 1832 – 5 March 1906) was an English (and naturalized Italian) writer and philanthropist.
 She is sometimes referred to as "Hurricane Jessie" in the Italian press.

-She was a nurse to General Giuseppe Garibaldi's soldiers in four wars; she researched living conditions in subterranean Naples and working conditions in Sicily's sulphur mines.
+She was a nurse to Giuseppe Garibaldi's soldiers in four wars for the Unification of Italy (Risorgimento); she researched living conditions of the poor in the slums in subterranean Naples and working conditions in Sicily's sulphur mines.
 She wrote copiously (in English and Italian) as both a journalist and a biographer.
+For four decades, as a correspondent for the American periodical The Nation from 1866 to 1906, Jessie White provided readers in the U.S. with extensive coverage on the political, social, and cultural changes unfolding in Italy.

 Her most famous biography was about Giuseppe Garibaldi.

-Biography

 Youth and education

 Born Jessie Jane Meriton White, she was the daughter of Thomas White and Jane Teage Meriton of Gosport, Hampshire, England.
 Thomas was part of the White family of Cowes, Isle of Wight, boat builders for generations, but he moved to the mainland and switched from building boats to building docks and warehouses.
 His was a religiously strict, non-conformist, household.

-It was also an educationally non-conformist household.
-Unlike almost all middle-class girls growing up in Victorian England, Jessie received an excellent education culminating in studying philosophy with Hugues Felicité Robert de Lamennais at the Sorbonne in Paris between 1852 and 1854.
+After her mother's premature death in 1834, young Jessie was brought up by Jane Gain, her father's third wife—a schoolteacher and devoted follower of educational reformer Johann Heinrich Pestalozzi.
+Jessie began her schooling in the village of Portsmouth, continued in Reading, and later moved to London before relocating to Birmingham at the age of seventeen.

+Through her childhood educators, John Daniel Morell and George Dawson, she was introduced to liberal and radical thought of John Stuart Mill and Giuseppe Mazzini, and the revolutionary ideas of the Revolutions of 1848.
+This intellectual foundation eventually led her to pursue philosophy at the Sorbonne in Paris, where she studied between 1852 and 1854 under Victor Cousin, having been recommended to him by Dawson.

+In Paris she lived in a pension with her sister Lou, and supported herself by writing articles and stories with French contemporary backgrounds for English magazines, and by teaching.
+She met the philosopher and supporter of the French Revolution of 1848, Hugues Félicité Robert de Lamennais.
+Jessie wrote a long appreciation of his life as he had recounted it to her and as she had observed it, which was published in the Biographical Magazine.

 Also in Paris during those years was Mrs. Emma Roberts who considered herself engaged to Giuseppe Garibaldi.
 Jessie and Mrs. Roberts became friends and when Mrs. Roberts went to visit Garibaldi first in Nice and then Sardinia, she took Jessie as her companion.